cloudsimplus/cloudsimplus/README.md

   [Tabu Search](http://en.wikipedia.org/wiki/Tabu_search), [Simulated Annealing](http://en.wikipedia.org/wiki/Simulated_annealing),
   [Ant Colony Systems](http://en.wikipedia.org/wiki/Ant_colony_optimization_algorithms) and so on.
 See an [example using Simulated Annealing here](/cloudsim-plus-examples/src/main/java/org/cloudsimplus/examples/DatacenterBrokerHeuristicExample.java).
 - [Implementation of the Completely Fair Scheduler](/cloudsim-plus-examples/src/main/java/org/cloudsimplus/examples/LinuxCompletelyFairSchedulerExample.java) used in recent version of the Linux Kernel.
-- Simpler constructors to instantiate simulation objects, making it less confusing to use the framework (see issue #30 for more details).
+- Simpler constructors to instantiate simulation objects, making it less confusing to use the framework.
+It applies the Convention over Configuration principle (CoC) to ask just mandatory parameters when instantiating objects (see issue #30 for more details).
 - Throughout documentation update, improvement and extension.
 - Improved class hierarchy, modules and package structure that is easier to understand.
 - As it is usual to extend framework classes to provide some specific behaviours for your simulations, you will find a totally refactored code that follows clean code programming, [SOLID](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)), [Design Patterns](https://en.wikipedia.org/wiki/Software_design_pattern) and several other software engineering principles and practices.
 By this way, it will be far easier to understand the code and implement the feature you want.